Universal Sampling Lower Bounds for Quantum Error Mitigation

-Theorems~\ref{thm:layer}~and~\ref{thm:layer standard deviation} present the rapid blowup of the necessary sampling overhead with respect to the circuit depth in both performance measures, clarifying the severe obstacle to utilizing quantum error mitigation to circuits with many layers.
-On the other hand, one may realize that, even though the sampling cost should intuitively diverge to achieve a very high success probability or small standard deviation, either of the bounds in Theorems~\ref{thm:layer}~and~\ref{thm:layer standard deviation} does not diverge at the limit of $\varepsilon\to 0$ and $\sigma_{\max}^{\QEM}\to 0$ respectively.
-In Appendix~\ref{app:layered alterative}, we remedy this issue by presenting alternative lower bounds that diverge under such limits while still growing exponentially with the circuit depth.

-We remark that we can extend these results to a wide class of noise models, including stochastic Pauli, global depolarizing, and thermal noise.
+With a suitable modification of allowed unitaries and intermediate operations, we extend these results to a wide class of noise models, including stochastic Pauli, global depolarizing, and thermal noise.
 The case of thermal noise particularly provides an intriguing physical interpretation: the sampling cost $N$ required to mitigate thermal noise after time $t$ is characterized by the loss of free energy $N=\Omega(1/[F(\rho_t)-F_{\rm eq}])$ where $\rho_t$ is the state at time $t$ and $F_{\rm eq}$ is the equilibrium free energy.
 This in turn shows that the necessary sampling cost grows as $N=\Omega(e^{\alpha_{\rm ent} t})$ where $\alpha_{\rm ent}$ is a constant characterized by the minimum entropy production rate.
-We provide details on these extensions in Appendix~\ref{app:layered general noise}.
+We provide details on these extensions in Appendix~I.

+We remark that Theorem~\ref{thm:layer} (and related results discussed in the Appendices) extends the previous results showing the exponential resource overhead required for noisy circuits without postprocessing~\cite{Unruh1995maintaining,Aharonov1996limitations,Palma1996quantum}.
+In Appendix~J, we provide further clarifications about the differences between the settings considered in the previous works and ours.

 \textit{\textbf{Conclusions}} --- We established sampling lower bounds imposed on the general quantum error-mitigation protocols.
-Our results formalize the idea that the reduction in the state distinguishability caused by noise and error-mitigation processes lead to the unavoidable operational cost for quantum error mitigation.
+Our results formalize the idea that the reduction in the state distinguishability caused by noise and error-mitigation processes leads to the unavoidable computational overhead in quantum error mitigation.
 We then showed that error-mitigation protocols with certain intermediate operations and an arbitrary trailing process require the number of samples that grows exponentially with the circuit depth to mitigate various types of noise.
-We presented these bounds with respect to two performance quantifiers --- accuracy and success probability, as well as the standard deviation and bias --- each of which has its own operational relevance.
+We presented these bounds with respect to multiple performance quantifiers --- accuracy and success probability, as well as the standard deviation and bias --- each of which has its own operational relevance.